Stock Market Terms for Beginners: Glossary of Stock Market

 Bid Price

-The price that a buyer is willing to buy a stock.
+The bid price is the maximum a buyer is prepared to pay for a share.

 Spread